boltdesignsystem/bolt/docs-site/src/pages/docs/30-ui-patterns/bands.md

 ### Full-bleed background images

-Full-bleed background images grow to fill the available space.
-On wider screens they scale up.
-On narrower screens they scale down.
-Depending upon how much content is inside the container, the image scales further.
+Full-bleed background images grow to fill the available space of their container.
+Often that means parts of an image will not be visible.
+On wider screens the top and bottom may be cut off, on narrower screens the left and right.
+The amount of content inside the container also determines the size and crop of the background image.
 Therefore, it's hard to know just how much of your image will be visible on each device.

 The best practice is to use full-bleed background images as decoration only.
 They should not contain content that would be confusing or distracting if it were cropped out.
-You may use an image with an interesting focal point, just be sure it would still make sense visually if only partially visible.
+You may use an image with an interesting focal point, just choose one that still works when only partially visible.

 ## Examples